sullivan-ben/vscode-markdown-table-block/example-md/example-01.md

 - Column 1: 1
   Column 2: Row 1 Value

-  # Multi-line cells using a literal scalar
+  # Multi-line cells can be entered using a literal scalar

   Column 3: |
     Paragraph 1.